Connecticut Judicial Branch Law Libraries

 Library Materials

 The Judicial Branch law libraries hold a number of items which may be of help to the person researching firearms law.
-The Subject Headings below are recommended, and can be entered as subject searches using our on-line catalog, or Contact us for availability of materials.
+The Subject Headings below are recommended, and can be entered as subject searches using our online catalog, or Contact us for availability of materials.

 • Firearms